CTXz/stm32f1-picopwner/README.md

 ### Step 2: Power Glitching

 The goal here is to get rid of the RDP lock caused by condition 1, as well as booting into SRAM.
 To achieve this without wiping the exploit firmware from SRAM, we will use a power glitching attack.
-The attack board (Pi Pico) will first prepare `BOOT0` high and toggle the power of the target board off (using `GPIO2`).
-After switching the power off, the attack board will monitor the `NRST` pin's logic state (using `GPIO4`) and immidiately restore power once it the `NRST` pin drops low.
+The attack board (Pi Pico) will first prepare `BOOT0` high and then toggle the power of the target board off.
+After switching the power off, the attack board will monitor the `NRST` pin's logic state and immidiately restore power once it the `NRST` pin drops low.
 Due to the short time it takes for the `NRST` pin to drop low, the SRAM contents will remain preserved (due to data retention) and the STM32F1 will boot into SRAM since `BOOT0` and `BOOT1` are now both high.
 The RDP lock caused by condition 1 will also be ridden since the debug probe is not connected to the target board anymore and a power cycle has occured.

 ![Power Glitching](img/PowerGlitching.png)
 [Source](https://www.usenix.org/system/files/woot20-paper-obermaier.pdf)